benskov95/CA3-Frontend-startcode/README.md

 To get started with your own project, make sure to do the following:

 - Change the URLs in the settings.js file in the utils folder to match your own local and remote APIs.
-- Change the deploy.sh file to use your own server URL and folder (variable named DIRECTORY) to deploy every build to.
+- Change the deploy.sh file to use your own server URL and folder (variable named DIRECTORY) to deploy every build with.

 Link to backend startcode: https://github.com/benskov95/CA3-Backend-startcode